Eomm/blog-posts/bonus/graphql-logging/README.md

 ## Summary

-You have now learned how to use the `preExecution` hook to log the queries that are being executed.
-By doing this, you can see the queries that are being executed and be able to extract some metrics to know the GQL queries usages.
+You have now learned how to use the `preExecution` hook to log the queries that are being executed and extract some metrics to know the GQL queries usages and all that you may think of.

-This blog post has been an inspiration to create a mercurius plugin to log the queries and mutations!!
+This blog post has been an inspiration to create a Mercurius plugin to log the queries and mutations!!
 Check it out [`mercurius-logging`](https://github.com/Eomm/mercurius-logging)!

 If you have found this useful, you may read [this article](https://backend.cafe/graphql-federation-playground-with-mercurius).